Scienceseb/Learning-of-Image-Dehazing-Models-for-Segmentation-Tasks/README.md

 ## **How to run train_DFS.py ?**<br/>
 1) Follow the procedure to make the Foggy Cityscape dataset (https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/).<br/>
-2) Make a folder called cityscape, the path to that folder is your "path_exp".
+2) Make a folder called cityscape, the path to that folder is your "path_exp", make 3 sub-folders: a,b and c.
+Put the hazy images in a, the non-hazy image in b and the segmentation mask in c.<br/>
+3) Change the "path_exp" in train_DFS.py to your real experimentation path. <br/>
+4)It's done, just run train_DFS.py.

 ## **Poster:** <br/>
 ![Poster](Poster.png)